The Environmental Social Science programmes are interdepartmental and benefit from expertise found across the Faculty of Social Sciences.

-The multidisciplinary Environmental Social Science programmes draw on the contributions of Anthropology, Conservation and Ecology, Law, Social Policy and Sociology.
+The multidisciplinary Environmental Social Science programmes draw on the contributions of Conservation and Ecology, Law, Social Policy and Sociology.
 In each of these disciplines, Kent is very active in research.
 The programmes therefore build upon a strong base.

 Think Kent video series

 Drawing on her 2012 book ‘The Cosmopolitanization of Science’, Dr Joy Zhang, Senior Lecturer in Sociology at the University of Kent, uses China’s experience in stem cell research as an example to demonstrate how actors from the Global South can assume a more contributory role in steering global scientific norms.

 In the Research Excellence Framework (REF) 2014, research by the School of Social Policy, Sociology and Social Research was ranked 2nd for research power in the UK.
 The School was also placed 3rd for research intensity, 5th for research impact and 5th for research quality.

 An impressive 94% of our research-active staff submitted to the REF and 99% of our research was judged to be of international quality.
 The School’s environment was judged to be conducive to supporting the development of world-leading research, gaining the highest possible score of 100%.